On the spectral flow for paths of essentially hyperbolic bounded operators on Banach spaces: The spectral flow

 where $ A_k $ is the restriction of $ A $ to $ J_k $.
-Using Proposition \ref{prop:loc-sect-Calkin} we showed that an s-section of the path $ P\sp + (A(\cdot)) $ on $ [0,1] $ exists, even though the projectors need not be spectral.
-That allows us to simplify the definition of spectral flow, provide simpler proofs of well known properties, such as the homotopy invariance, from the original proof in \cite[Proposition~2.2]{ZL99} or in \cite{Phi96}.
-It also makes easy to produce examples, as we will show in the next section.
+In our definition we do not need to partition the unit interval because we dropped the requirement (\ref{eq:ZL99-2}).
+This allows us to simplify the definition of spectral flow and to provide simpler proofs of well known properties - such as the homotopy invariance - than the original ones in \cite[Proposition~2.2]{ZL99} or in \cite{Phi96}.